robstave/angular2-training/session-three/page1.md

 })
 ```

-This allows our project to import an Alert.
+So now we have imported the AlertModule and set up the configuration.

-open angular-cli.json and insert a new entry into the styles array
+Open angular-cli.json and insert a new entry into the styles array

 ```typescript
       "styles": [